dekoning-lab/ezmap/README.md

 ## Features
   - Broad number of use cases
-  - Graphic HTML report generated at end of processing
+  - Graphic HTML report generation
   - Small number of dependecies

 ### Dependecies